markeymagic/whispli-challenge/README.md

 ### Usage

 4 shell scripts are used to execute the deployment.
 These scripts utilse Cloudformation and S3 client for uploading the static website

 Cloudformation scripts are stored in the folder cloudformation and the static website source is store in the ui folder

 The scripts need to executed in a specific order to satisfy stack dependancies:

 - create_fabric - initialises VPC, security groups, role and a public Load Balancer
-- create_databse - initialises a since MySQL RDS instance
+- create_databse - initialises a single MySQL RDS instance
 - create_api - initialise a ECS service and task using Fargate and registers it with the Load Balancer, output of script will supply the API URL
 - create_ui - initialise a static website S3 bucket and will sync the contents of the ui folder into this buckey, output of the script will supply the URL of the Website